 Experienced Truck Accident Lawyer Indianapolis, IN

-If you or someone you know has been injured in an accident involving a truck, semi-tractor or commercial vehicle, seek immediate medical attention followed by legal help from an experienced trucking accident lawyer, before valuable evidence can be lost or destroyed.
-Call Charlie Ward today at 317-639-9501 for a free no-obligation consultation.
+If you or someone you know has been injured in an accident involving a truck, semi-tractor or commercial vehicle, seek immediate medical attention followed by legal help from an experienced trucking accident lawyer in Indianapolis, IN, before valuable evidence can be lost or destroyed.
+Call Charlie Ward of Ward & Ward Law Firm today at 317-639-9501 for a free no-obligation consultation.